EPA Region 5 Water Infrastructure EFC

-Delta Institute and our partners the American Society of Adaptation Professionals (ASAP), Current, and the Center for Neighborhood Technology (CNT), are operating as an EPA Region 5 EFC in Category 2: Regional Water Infrastructure—so that more communities have access to cleaner, healthier, and more equitable water resources.
+Delta Institute and our partners are operating as an EPA Region 5 EFC in Category 2: Regional Water Infrastructure—so that more communities have access to cleaner and healthier water resources.

 In brief: What We’re Doing

 All communities need access to safe, clean, and reliable water.
-The Bipartisan Infrastructure Law creates a historic opportunity to improve water infrastructure in communities.
 EPA’s Water Technical Assistance provides hands-on support for communities to assess their needs, identify potential solutions, and develop funding applications.
 EPA is working with nonprofit technical assistance providers, like Delta Institute, located across the country that have extensive expertise in helping communities solve water challenges.

 Delta and our partners, as one of the EPA Region 5 EFCs, are providing targeted technical assistance centered around funding for projects that achieve the goals of either the Clean Water Act (i.e. natural sources/bodies of water that benefit the public) or the Safe Drinking Water Act (i.e. water specifically for human consumption, and administered by utilities/municipalities).
-These projects focus on water infrastructure for local governments, states, Tribal governments, and non-governmental organizations.
-Delta and our partners are engaging with historically underserved communities that have struggled to access federal water infrastructure funding.
+These projects focus on water infrastructure for municipalities, local forms of governments, states, Tribal governments, and non-governmental organizations.

 Our efforts dovetail and align with those of our friends, the Great Lakes Community Action Partnership (GLCAP) and Michigan Technological University, who are also serving as EPA Region 5 Environmental Finance Centers.
 Delta Institute’s focus is on Water Technical Assistance, and we cross-pollinate with these peer organizations as needed depending on the needs of our partner communities.